anantpandey877/Syntax.AI/README.md

 # Syntax.AI
-An AI-powered web application for code analysis and debugging, built with Java, Servlets, and JSP.
+An AI-powered web application for code analysis and debugging, built with Java.